awsdocs/amazon-s3-developer-guide/doc_source/metrics-configurations.md

 # Metrics Configurations for Buckets<a name="metrics-configurations"></a>

-With CloudWatch request metrics for Amazon S3, you can receive 1\-minute CloudWatch metrics, set CloudWatch alarms, and access CloudWatch dashboards to view near\-real\-time operations and performance of your Amazon S3 storage\.
+With Amazon CloudWatch request metrics for Amazon S3, you can receive 1\-minute CloudWatch metrics, set CloudWatch alarms, and access CloudWatch dashboards to view near\-real\-time operations and performance of your Amazon S3 storage\.
 For applications that depend on cloud storage, these metrics let you quickly identify and act on operational issues\.
 When enabled, these 1\-minute metrics are available at the Amazon S3 bucket\-level, by default\.

 If you want to get the CloudWatch request metrics for the objects in a bucket, you must create a metrics configuration for the bucket\.
 You can also define a filter for the metrics collected using a shared prefix or object tags\.
 This allows you to align metrics filters to specific business applications, workflows, or internal organizations\.